Sanday, Orkney: Etymology

+Environment

 Geography and geology

 Sanday lies south of North Ronaldsay and east of Eday and Westray.
 It is divided naturally into two roughly equal halves by Otterswick, a bay which runs in from the north, and Kettletoft Bay in the south.
 The narrow isthmus between them formed the boundary between the historic parishes Cross and Burness to the west and Lady to the east.
 The novelist Eric Linklater described Sanday's shape seen from the air as being like that of a giant fossilised bat.
 Tresness, a tied island, extends from the south of Lady parish.
 It is connected to Sanday by a long tombolo which is backed with some of Scotland's highest sand dunes.

 Changing post-glacial sea levels will have much altered the shape of this low-lying island since the last ice age.
 William Traill described a gale in 1838 which removed 20 ha of sand in Otterswick Bay.
 This revealed a dark layer of decayed vegetation under fallen trees up to 60 cm in diameter.
 The trees lay "as if felled by a storm" and were visible under the sea for 6.5 km.
 A search for these tree remains in the 20th century was unsuccessful.

 Inland it is fertile and agricultural and there is some commercial lobster fishing.
 The underlying geology is predominantly Devonian sediments of the Rousay flagstone group with Eday sandstone in the south east.

 There are several small bodies of freshwater on the island including North Loch, Bea Loch near Kettletoft and Roos Loch on the Burness peninsula.